-Certain industry credentials recognized by CFP Board, or the successful completion of upper-division level college courses, may satisfy some or all of the education requirements set by CFP Board.
+Certain industry credentials recognized by the CFP Board or the successful completion of upper-division level college courses may satisfy some or all of the education requirements set by the CFP Board.

 Bachelor’s Degree Requirement

-A bachelor's degree (or higher), or its equivalent,1 in any discipline, from an accredited college or university2 is required to attain CFP® certification.
+A bachelor’s degree (or higher), or its equivalent, in any discipline from an accredited college or university, is required to attain CFP® certification.

 The bachelor’s degree requirement is a condition of initial certification; it is not a requirement to be eligible to take the CFP® Certification Examination.